UEABIO/data-sci-v1/docs/19-Generalized-Linear-Models.md

 * Investigate the fit of your model, understand that parameters may never be perfect, but that classic patterns in residuals may indicate a poorly fitting model - sometimes this can be fixed with careful consideration of missing variables or through data transformation

-* **Check for overdispersion in Poisson models where variance is not estimated, but expected to be equal to the mean - may have to use quasi-likelihood fitting**
+* **Check for overdispersion in models where variance is not estimated independently of the mean (Poisson and Binomial) - may have to use quasi-likelihood fitting**

 * Test the removal of any interaction terms from a model, look at AIC and significance tests (Remember test = "F" for Gaussian and Quasilikelihood models, "Chisq" for Poisson and Binomial models)